Quick Links

 How is Maths enabled in the Early Years?

-We believe that a structured Mastery approach, based on the White Rose Long Term Plan, and implemented throughout provision and focussed teaching sessions ensures children learn new concepts that they can then demonstrate in their own independent learning.
+We believe that a structured Mastery approach, based on the White Rose Long Term Plan, and implemented throughout provision and focused teaching sessions ensures children learn new concepts that they can then demonstrate in their own independent learning.
 Maths is taught through the Specific Area of Mathematics.
 The component of Number and Numerical Patterns is enabled through for example: encouraging children to count the things they see and talk about and use numbers beyond ten; providing a wide range of number resources and encouraging children to be creative in identifying and devising problems and solutions in all areas of learning.
 In addition, we value the importance of providing rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measures.
 For example, having areas where children can explore the properties of objects and where they can weigh and measure, such as cookery area and building areas; planning opportunities for children to describe and compare shapes, measures and distance.
 It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes.

 How is Mathematics assessed in the EYFS?